jitang-github/DeepFavored/README.md

 # DeepFavored
-A deep learning based method to identify favored(adaptive) mutations in population genomes.
+A deep learning based method to identify favored (adaptive) mutations in population genomes.

 This method is described in the paper: [Ji Tang, Maosheng Huang, Sha He, Junxiang Zeng, Hao Zhu (2022).
 Uncovering the extensive trade-off between adaptive evolution and disease susceptibility.
 Cell Reports, Volume 40, Issue 11, 111351](https://doi.org/10.1016/j.celrep.2022.111351).
 Please cite it if you use our method.

+By applying this method to human genomes and performing statistical analysis of the output and GWAS datasets, we got interesting finds, check the paper above for the study details.
+In addition, The Scientist magzine introduced these findings, along with discussions, to general audiences, check out it at [Historic Adaptations May Now Make Us Susceptible to Disease](https://www.the-scientist.com/historic-adaptations-may-now-make-us-susceptible-to-disease-70506).

 ## Contents
 This directory contains the following: